 When to Make People Changes

-There are two key questions you should ask yourself to determine whether you need to make changes to the people side of your business.
+To help with managing people while scaling up, there are two key questions you should ask yourself to determine whether you need to make changes to the people side of your business.

 Are you happy with the people that matter to your business?